whscienceteacher/whscienceteacher.github.io/physics.md

 [Ball on Ramp With Energy](/ballrampenergy/) - **Lab/Phenomenon** - Same as the version in the motion section but it displays KE and PE.
 No friction in this one so that energy is always conserved.

-[Ball on Ramp Data](/ballramp/data) - **Physics** - Similar to the app above but rewritten so that it can record data downloadable as csv.
+[Ball on Ramp Data](/ballramp/data) - **Lab/Phenomenon** - Similar to the app above but rewritten so that it can record data downloadable as csv.
 Students can practice finding patterns and their use of analyzing and interpreting data.
 In the main version, the ball rolls down the ramp and records the final velocity, but it is also availible in a version [rolling up the ramp](/ballramp/uprampdata/) where the ball has an an initial velocity and it records the height and where the ball can [roll up or down](ballramp/upordown) by giving the ramp a positive or negative height.

 [Elastic Energy](/elastic/) - **Lab/Phenomenon** - Drag to stretch a rubber band.
 Shows the distance, force required, and elastic energy.
 I use this for practice describing patterns as linear and non-linear.